Skip to main content

 Wellness Coaching is a collaborative, non-judgmental process that can help you identify and achieve your health and wellness goals, balance dimensions of health and wellness, and learn practical skills to improve overall well-being.
 Coaches work with you to build on your strengths and support you in creating sustainable plans to achieve your wellness goals.

-Have you ever had to help a drunk friend but weren’t sure exactly what you were doing?
-This training will provide you with the knowledge and skills needed to identify, prevent and intervene effectively in an alcohol-related medical emergency.
-You’ll also learn about how alcohol affects our physiology and behavior, signs and symptoms of alcohol poisoning and the truth behind common alcohol-related myths.
+This training will provide you with the knowledge and skills needed to identify, prevent, and intervene effectively in an alcohol-related medical emergency.
+You’ll also learn about how alcohol affects our physiology and behavior, signs and symptoms of alcohol poisoning, and the truth behind common alcohol-related myths.
+Sign up for a training now!

 This one-hour training is for students who are interested in being trained to administer Narcan (naloxone).
 Attendees will learn how to recognize signs of an opioid overdose, identify when it is appropriate to use Narcan, learn how to administer Narcan to an individual they believe is experiencing an overdose, and identify additional emergency steps to take.
 All attendees will receive a two-pack of Narcan upon completion of the training.